gabrieudev/url-shortener/README.md

 5. Go back to the initial directory: `cd <path>`
 6. Build the project: `./mvnw clean install` (for Windows: `mvnw.cmd clean install`)
 7. Run the application: `./mvnw spring-boot:run` (for Windows: `mvnw.cmd spring-boot:run`)
+8. Access the web page: `http://localhost:8080`

 ## Endpoints

 - `POST /shorten`: Shortens a URL with random characters.
 - `POST /shorten/custom`: Shortens a URL with custom characters.
 - `GET /r/{token}`: Redirects from a shortened URL to the full URL.
-- `GET /r/{token}/count`: Gets the number of accesses to the shortened URL.
+- `GET /r/{token}/count`: Retrieves the access count for the shortened URL.
 - `DELETE /r/{token}`: Deletes a shortened URL.

 Access the full documentation at the `/swagger-ui.html` endpoint.